-The Alaskan Flatfish fisheries are managed by the North Pacific Fishery Management Council (NPFMC) and the NOAA's National Marine Fisheries Service (NMFS) in the federal waters (3-200 nm); and by the Alaska Department for Fish and Game (ADFG) and the Board of Fisheries (BOF) in the state waters (0-3 nm).
-In federal waters, Alaskan fisheries are managed under the Council's Gulf of Alaska (GOA) and Bering Sea and Aleutian Islands (BSAI) Groundfish Fishery Management Plans (FMPs) written and amended subject to the Magnuson Stevens Act (MSA).
-Within state waters, ADFG and the BOF manage the flatfish fisheries as "parallel" or state fisheries, conducted under federal TACs, regulations and management measures.
+The Alaskan P. cod fisheries are managed by the North Pacific Fishery Management Council (NPFMC) National Oceanic and the Atmospheric Administration's NOAA) National Marine Fisheries Service (NMFS) in the federal waters (3-200 nm); and by the Alaska Department for Fish and Game (ADFG) and the Board of Fisheries (BOF) in the state waters (0-3 nm).
+In federal waters, Alaska P. cod fisheries are managed under the Council's Gulf of Alaska (GOA) and Bering Sea and Aleutian Islands (BSAI) Groundfish Fishery Management Plans (FMPs) written and amended subject to the Magnuson Stevens Act (MSA).
+Within state waters, ADFG and the BOF manage the eight P. cod fisheries as "parallel" or state fisheries, conducted under federal TACs, regulations and management measures.
+Parallel fisheries occur simultaneously with federal fisheries and state fisheries operate after the federal/parallel fisheries close, and are based on Guideline Harvest Levels (GHL) set as percentages of the GOA federal Allowable Biological Catch (ABC).
 The US Coast Guard (USCG), the NMFS Office of Law Enforcement (OLE) and the Alaska Wildlife Troopers (AWT) and/or deputized ADFG staff, enforce fisheries regulations in federal and state waters respectively.